rschellius/vulgar/README.md

 -------------
 The database settings are stored in this application's config.json file in the config folder.
 Adapt these to your own settings

-To create a database and user, open a command terminal and type
+To create a database (named 'vulgar' here) and user, open a command terminal and type

 ```
 mongo